It’s a pleasant winter evening, and you’re snug as a bug in your home, enjoying some well-deserved peace and quiet.

 One thing that’s good to keep in mind is that ducts – particularly older ones – are a conduit for sound, so it’s normal to hear the odd pop or ping.

-If the banging is continous, this could be a sign that your ducts are oil-canning.
+If the banging is continuous, this could be a sign that your ducts are oil-canning.
 This is something you will need a professional to fix – but you can help make their job easier by following the sound and attempting to pinpoint where the banging originates.

 4. The Burners Are Dirty, Causing a Delayed Ignition